Join the RHS today and support our charitable work

 Cabbage whitefly are small white-winged insects that can be found on the undersides of brassica leaves.
 They are frequent found on brassicas in allotments and gardens but not necessarily a serious problem that requires control.
 This is a different species to glasshouse whitefly.

 Cabbage whitefly (Aleyrodes proletella) on Cabbage (Brassica sp.).
 Credit: RHs/Science.

-Cabbage whitefly is a sap-feeding insect that can infest cabbage and all other types of brassica.
+Cabbage whitefly is a sap-feeding true bug that can infest cabbage and all other types of brassica.
 It can be a particular problem on kale, as the insect can develop on the foliage that is destined for dinner plates.